 Examples of some software packages that are used on the cluster include:

 • SPM8 and SPM12

-The Computing Facilities are a 100% recharge center, meaning that the costs we recover from users is expected to support the ongoing costs of operation.
+Faculty and their lab members affiliated with the CNBC at CMU and Pitt use the HPC Cluster for a fee to cover support.
+The Computing Facility is a 100% recharge center, meaning that the costs we recover from users is expected to support the ongoing costs of operation.
 We therefore charge annual fees to recover the costs of providing these services, which include ongoing costs to pay for power and maintain the cluster as well as salary for staff.
-The cluster is kept up to date and maintained by SCS Facilities.
-David Pane, Manager of Computational Resources for the NI, is on hand to answer any questions, handle problems and request(s) for software and to support our users.
+The cluster is kept up to date and maintained by SCS Facility.
+David Pane, Manager of Computational Resources for the NI/CNBC, is available for our users.
+Contact David if you are interested in using the cluster, have questions, problems and/or have request(s) for software.

 David maintains a website with basic information about the cluster services, a description of the cluster, policies and procedures.
 The fees assessed for access to computational support generally come close to recovering the ongoing costs of operating the Computing Center; however, they do not support any capital investment in the Cluster.
 Many of the computational nodes and storage making up the Cluster were purchased by PIs using grant or startup funds, as there is no budget specifically for upgrading the Cluster infrastructure.
 Given that these resources age rapidly, we rely on users to invest in hardware regularly to keep the Cluster operational.